kubernetes/kube-openapi/README.md

 There are two main parts:
  - A model generator that goes through .go files, find and generate model definitions.
- - The spec generator that is responsible for dynamically generate the final OpenAPI spec using web service routes or combining other OpenAPI/Json specs.
+ - The spec generator that is responsible for dynamically generating the final OpenAPI spec using web service routes or combining other OpenAPI/Json specs.